xiaocanli/Post-Analysis-VPIC/INSTALL.md

 # Install Guide

 ## Overview
-This package uses [FLAP](https://github.com/szaghi/FLAP) to deal with comand line arguments.The FLAP package is recommended to install using the [FoBiS](https://github.com/szaghi/FoBiS), which is building system for Fortran projects.
+This package uses [FLAP](https://github.com/szaghi/FLAP) to deal with comand line arguments.The FLAP package is recommended to be installed using the [FoBiS](https://github.com/szaghi/FoBiS) package, which is building system for Fortran projects.

 ## Requirments
-- **Git**.
-The newer the better.
+- **Git** The newer the better.
 - **CMake** 3.0.0 or higher
 - **GCC** or **Intel** compilers.
 Not sure if it works for different versions.
 - **OpenMPI** and **MVAPICH2**.
 Minimum versions are unknown.
 - Parallel **HDF5**.
 Tested with version 1.8.13 and 1.8.16
-- On a LANL cluster, `source module_intel_lanl.sh` to load the above packages.
-On a Cray cluster, `source module_cray.sh`
+- On a LANL cluster, `source module_intel_lanl.sh` to load above packages.
+On a Cray cluster, `source module_cray.sh`.
 - [FoBiS](https://github.com/szaghi/FoBiS)
   - The installation wiki: https://github.com/szaghi/FoBiS/wiki/Install.
   - It is recommended to use PyPI to install it.
 Before installation, load a python module on a cluster.